curiousurick/Kenmore-Models/README.md

-# FloatplaneApp-Models
+# Kenmore-Models
 This is the model library for FloatplaneApp for iOS and tvOS.
 It contains the requests and responses for API operations.
 In addition, it contains whatever models an app may need.

 # Setup
 Follow these instructions to get this app installed on your Apple TV or tvOS simulator.
 1. Clone this repo on a Mac running Monterey or later.
-2. Open FloatplaneApp-Models.xcodeproj in Xcode 14.
+2. Open Kenmore-Models.xcodeproj in Xcode 14.
 3. Wait for the Swift Package process to automatically download dependencies.
-4. Select the scheme "FloatplaneApp-Models"
+4. Select the scheme "Kenmore-Models"
 5. Hit the play button or type CMD+B to compile the library.
 CMD+U to run unit tests.

 # Thanks